Virtual Interviewing Tips for Hiring Managers

 10. Prepare Your Interview Questions

 36% of candidates say well-prepared interviewers are a key to a positive candidate experience, according to Clovers.
-If you don’t have a set of competency-based questions for your open position, you can reference common interview questions from companies like Indeed.
+If you don’t have a set of competency-based questions for your open position, this list of strategic interview questions to ask candidates should have you covered.

 Know what you want from the interview, and have a set list of questions that will cover it.
 It’s not the candidate’s job to lead the conversation.